su2code/SU2/TestCases/species_transport/venturi_primitive_3species/README.md

 - `species3_venturiPrimitive.cfg` Here, 2 additional transport equations are solved.
 In the output the `SURFACE_SPECIES_0` is tested.
-This is simply the surface averaged species on all `MARKER_ANALYZE` and can be weighted with `AREA` or `MASSFLOW` just like the other quantities.
+This is simply the surface averaged species on all `MARKER_ANALYZE` and can be weighted with `AREA` or `MASSFLOW` just like the other quantities. t
+- `restart_validation.sh` performs 4 simulations using `species3_venturiPrimitive.cfg` to check whether primal and primal-adjoint restarts work.
+This script is best used with `HISTORY_OUTPUT= RMS_RES` only as then the output is nicely comparable.
+1. Primal simulation with n+1 timesteps.
+This is the ground truth of the expected residual value
+2. Primal simulation with n timesteps.
+We will restart from this simulation.
+3. Primal simulation with 1 timestep, restarted from simulation in 2nd step.
+4. Adjoint simulation with 1 timestep, using the primal restart file from simulation in 2nd step.
+The printed direct residuals are taken for comparison

 - `species3_venturiPrimitive_inletFile.cfg` With the `test_inlet_files.sh` a simple sanity check for inlet files is performed.
 SU2 writes an `example_inlet_file.dat` when the specified inlet file is not available, with the values of the specified `MARKER_INLET` content.